aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 support `CURRENT_ROLE()` require one fallback query when authorization state is refreshed.

-When database multi-tenancy protection is enabled, the MySQL and MariaDB authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `USE`, and `RESET CONNECTION`.
+When database multi-tenancy protection is enabled, the MySQL and MariaDB authorization session state is acquired from the database and updated after operations such as `SET ROLE`, `USE`, `RESET CONNECTION`, and successful JDBC `Connection.setCatalog(...)` calls.
 MySQL servers that do not support roles omit only the active-role component.
 Opaque statements and session-variable changes such as `CALL`, `DO`, `SET @variable`, and dynamically prepared SQL disable remote query caching for that connection.